MehdiLouzar/Industria-python/README.md

 `last_name`.
 The user is created in Keycloak and a linked entry is stored in the local database.

-You can also run `python scripts/bootstrap_keycloak.py` once the Keycloak container is up to create a demo user automatically.
+When using `docker-compose up` a helper service runs `scripts/bootstrap_keycloak.py` after Keycloak starts to create a demo account automatically.
+You can log in with `demo` / `demo` immediately.

 ## Schema